What Is Rumination Disorder

 Repeated Regurgitation of Food

 Food is brought back up from the stomach within minutes of eating, almost daily.
+This process happens involuntarily and is not associated with nausea or typical vomiting.

 Re-Chewing or Re-Swallowing Food